department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates.md

       title: Birth defect compensation rates
       description: View current compensation rates that may apply to your family if your child has spina bifida or certain other birth defects linked to your or another parent’s service in South Vietnam or the Republic of Korea.
 relatedlinks:
-  - heading: View rates for other types of VA compensation
+  - heading: View other VA compensation rates
     links:
     - url: https://benefits.va.gov/Compensation/current_rates_dic.asp
       title: VA Dependency and Indemnity Compensation (VA DIC) rates